ZachRosenthal04/ZR_SQL_Project/starting_with_data.md

 The bottom 5 countries that ordered the least men's apparel are: Paraguay, Serbia, Haiti, Cambodia, and Puerto Rico.

-Question 3: Repeat for Women's Apparel and Childrens
+Question 3: Which countries ordered the most and least Women's Apparel

 SQL Queries:
 ```sql